October 1, 2024

 Security Services Trainings

-Campus Safety Officers at the University of Puget Sound have experience and receive on-going training in the areas of campus safety and security.
-In-service workshops are conducted to ensure a prompt, professional response to incidents.
-Topics include patrol techniques, report writing, emergency preparedness, and first aid certification.
+Campus Safety Officers at the University of Puget Sound have experience and receive ongoing training in the areas of campus safety and security.
+In-service workshops are conducted to ensure a prompt, professional response to incidents; topics include patrol techniques, report writing, conflict de-escalation, emergency preparedness, and first aid certification.
 Campus Safety Officers provide a highly visible security presence through frequent patrols of and through the campus.
 They are also available to respond and aid during emergency situations.
-All Officers receive training in Incident Command, Sexual Assault and Dating Violence Response, Active Killer, Bomb Threat, First Aid, CPR, AED, and Bloodborne Pathogens.
+All officers receive emergency response training in Incident Command, First Aid, CPR, AED, and responses to Sexual Assault and Dating Violence, Active Killer(s), Bomb Threat(s), and Bloodborne Pathogens.

 Security Services Patrols